Have You Registered Before Applying for Assistance?

-Rural Aid’s assistance for primary producers includes:
+Rural Aid’s assistance for primary producers:

 Counselling and Wellbeing

-Rural Aid offers free, confidential counselling to registered farmers and their family.
+Rural Aid offers free, confidential counselling to farmers and their family.
 They conduct counselling at the place that best suits, on farm, in town or over the phone.
 Rural Aid counsellors are professionally trained to help support people navigate all kinds of life challenges but come with an understanding of the unique needs of rural people.

 Counselling Intake Line – 1300 175 594